TeamREPENTOGON/REPENTOGON/README.md

 LibZHL is licensed under the MIT license.
 All contents in the `libzhl` and `libzhlgen` folders are therefore licensed under MIT, with the exceptions of the following files and folders, which are components of REPENTOGON:
 * `libzhl/functions` and its contents
 * `libzhl/IsaacRepentance_static.cpp`

+Folders in the `libs` folder are *external dependencies* and have their own licensing information.
+Check those folder (or, in the case of submodules, their respective dependencies) for further information.